MarySed/chakra-bookshelf/README.md

 - [ ] Make things less uggo in general lol 😭
 - [x] ~~Is purple the right choice? 🤔~~ Answer: No
 - [ ] Update color scheme to match Goodreads
+- [ ] Create book component that looks pretty
+- [ ] Update book list styles
+- [ ] Once reviews are made, make sure there is a difference between review & post in terms of apeparance

 ### Dev Experience (My Experience) Improvements 💻